`The peculiar risk lay in the possibility of

 the shaft.

 `I do not know how long I lay.
-I was roused by a soft hand
+I was roused by

 touching my face.
 Starting up in the darkness I snatched at my